From horror movies to indie darlings and Netflix’s productions – this is the summary of the worst films of 2018.

 Steven Soderbergh likes to be playful with form and he often looks for nuances in the structure of his films.
-In “Unsane” he looked for a modern mix of mobile camera ratios and scenes directed to remind of Snapchat.
+In Unsane (2018) he looked for a modern mix of mobile camera screen ratios and scenes directed to remind of Snapchat.

-The result is a film that looks incredibly amateur, with a weak story.
-It revolves around a girl in a psych ward and – while the concept is pretty disturbing – the execution is far from exciting.
+The result is a film that looks incredibly amateur, with a weak story that cannot carry its technical bonanza.
+It revolves around a girl in a psych ward, and – while the concept is pretty disturbing – the execution is far from exciting.
 It’s all very loose plot-wise, with multiple, ridiculous plotholes that make one raise an eyebrow.